-How to maximize small space homes has been and idea we’ve expressed here at the Paloma Terrace website since it launched in 2015.
-The following information based on a New York Times article supports our expression, and we encourage you to read their full article.
-It’s full of useful tips.
+How to maximize small space homes has been an idea we’ve expressed here at the Paloma Terrace website since it launched in 2015.
+The following information based on a New York Times article supports our expression, and we encourage you to read their full feature.
+It offers many useful tips.

 The key to understand how to maximize small space homes is, “Every inch counts.”
 From under the bed to unclaimed wall space over your head.
 While moving can be stressful, living in a small space home need not be.
 And it certainly helps to be smart about how you approach it.